dehydrated-io/dehydrated/docs/troubleshooting.md

 This will hopefully be fixed in the future.

+## "Provided agreement URL [LICENSE1] does not match current agreement URL [LICENSE2]"

+Set LICENSE in your config to the value in place of "LICENSE2".

+LICENSE1 and LICENSE2 are just placeholders for the real values in this troubleshooting document!

 ## "Error creating new cert :: Too many certificates already issued for: [...]"

 This is not an issue with letsencrypt.sh but an API limit with letsencrypt.